-The old identity –what men do, and whom women relate with– is part of our flesh and it stays with us as long as our physical bodies walk this earth.
+The old identity –what men do, and whom women relate with– is part of our flesh and it stays with us as long as our physical bodies are on this earth.
 However, our new God-given identity is spiritual.
 It began when we put our trust in Jesus and will continue on eternally.
-Our flesh and our spirit –with their respective identities– are in conflict with each other –battling it out in our minds –justifying their own existence –rationalizing their behavior.
-And all the while, the ways of the spirit cannot gratify the flesh and the ways of the flesh cannot please the spirit.
+Our flesh and our spirit –with their respective identities– are in conflict with each other.
+The battle in our minds is due to the flesh trying to justify its existence and rationalizing its behavior.
+But the ways of the spirit cannot gratify the flesh and the ways of the flesh cannot please the spirit.

 Our single most valuable –yet least understood– treasure here on earth is our identity in Christ.
 Until it becomes prominent in our thinking, we remain stuck in the impossible struggle to make our flesh behave.
 And since it won’t behave, others see us as hypocrites trying to act out the role of the Christians –failing to do what we say.

 I cannot urge you enough to learn the verses about your identity in Christ.
 Understanding who you have become will make a monumental change in every part of your life.
 It will eliminate trying to perform the Christian balancing act of budgeting time and effort for God, church, family, work, prayer, and the like.
 It will enable your words and your actions to become one.
 More importantly, you can be at peace with God as well as with your circumstances and the people in your life.